-- Trench pathway Trenches must be straight, with consistent depth and width, and follow the run line depicted on the PGE job sketch or mapped out with the FCC during the pre-construction meeting. - Clearances within Joint Utility Trenches Trenches must be wide enough to accommodate all joint utilities allowed while maintaining required horizontal and vertical clearances.
+- Trench pathway Trenches must be straight, with consistent depth and width, and follow the run line depicted on the PGE job sketch or mapped out with the FCC during the pre-construction meeting.
+Consult local municipalities for conduit and trench install requirements at roads.
+Many prohibit diagonal conduit and/or trench installations near roads, and require perpendicular alignments. - Clearances within Joint Utility Trenches Trenches must be wide enough to accommodate all joint utilities allowed while maintaining required horizontal and vertical clearances.
 See Figure 11. - Installation Consideration: The vertical height of sweeps is typically greater than the sweep radius when installed at 90 degrees.
-Consult the manufacturer.
-Typically: - 2 4-inch fiberglass sweeps have a vertical clearance of 58 inches - 5 6-inch fiberglass sweeps have a vertical clearance of 7-feet - 36" radius PVC 90° sweeps have a vertical clearance of 44 inches - 60" radius PVC 90° sweeps have a vertical clearance of 68 inches - Contractor Level Trench work in a public right-of-way or PGE easement requires an excavator currently registered and in good standing with PGE Contract Services.
+Consult the manufacturer for vertical heights of sweeps.
+Typically: - 36" radius PVC 90° sweeps have a vertical clearance of 44 inches; 2 4-inch fiberglass sweeps have a vertical clearance of approximately 58 inches - 60" radius PVC 90° sweeps have a vertical clearance of 68 inches; 5 6-inch fiberglass sweeps have a vertical clearance of approximately 7-feet - Contractor Level Trench work in a public right-of-way or PGE easement requires an excavator currently registered and in good standing with PGE Contract Services.
 PGE categorizes contractors as Level 1, 2, or 3.
 The PGE job sketch will indicate the contractor level required by PGE for the project.
-The DPM can assist in verifying that the contractor meets PGE's requirements for the level of infrastructure being installed.

-SCHEDULE: PGE related work cannot occur in a public Right of Way without a Right of Way Permit.
-The permit will not be applied for until any customer required fees noted on the Line Extension Customer Allowance (LECA) have been submitted to PGE.

-• Protecting the Public - The excavator is responsible for protecting the general public from all open trenches with fencing, plates, barricades, etc.
+The DPM can assist in verifying that the contractor meets PGE's requirements for the level of infrastructure being installed. - SCHEDULE: PGE related work cannot occur in a public Right of Way without a Right of Way Permit.
+The permit will not be applied for until any customer required fees noted on the Line Extension Customer Allowance (LECA) have been submitted to PGE. - Protecting the Public The excavator is responsible for protecting the general public from all open trenches with fencing, plates, barricades, etc.